-Regular Expression (RegEx or RE) Primer With Examples
+Regular Expression (“RegEx” or “RE”) Primer With Examples

-©2006-2007 by Wayne Pollock, Tampa Florida USA.
+©2006-2015 by Wayne Pollock, Tampa Florida USA.
 All rights reserved.

 Introduction

 Suppose you needed to find a specific IPv4 address in the files under /etc?
 This is easy to do; just specify the IP address as a string of text and do a search.
-But, what if you didn’t know in advance which IP address you were looking for, only that you wanted to see all IP addresses in those files?
-Even if you could you wouldn’t want to specify every possible IP address to some searching tool!
+But, what if you didn't know in advance which IP address you were looking for, only that you wanted to see all IP addresses in those files?
+Even if you could you wouldn't want to specify every possible IP address to some searching tool!
 You need a way to specify all IP addresses in a compact form.
-That is, you want to tell your searching tool to show anything that matches number.number.number.number.
+That is, you want to tell your searching tool to find anything that matches number.number.number.number.
 This is the sort of task we use REs for.
 You can specify a pattern (RE) for phone numbers, dates, credit-card numbers, email addresses, URLs, and so on.

 The Good Enough Principle